-The Project Site is located in the Los Angeles Basin, a structural depression approximately 50 miles long and 20 miles wide in the northernmost Peninsular Ranges Geomorphic Province.
-The Los Angeles Basin developed as a result of tectonic forces and the San Andreas fault zone, with subsidence occurring 18 million to 3 million years ago (Ma).
-While sediments dating back to the Cretaceous (66 Ma) are preserved in the basin, continuous sedimentation began in the middle Miocene (around 13 Ma).
-Since that time, sediments have been eroded into the basin from the surrounding highlands, resulting in thousands of feet of accumulation.
-Most of these sediments are marine, as they eroded from surrounding marine formations, until sea level dropped in the Pleistocene Era and deposition of the alluvial sediments that compose the uppermost units in the Los Angeles Basin began.
+The Project Site is located in the Los Angeles Basin, a structural depression approximately 50 miles long and 20 miles wide in the northernmost Peninsular Ranges Geomorphic Province.1 The Los Angeles Basin developed as a result of tectonic forces and the San Andreas fault zone, with subsidence occurring 18 - 3 million years ago (Ma).2 While sediments dating back to the Cretaceous (66 Ma) are preserved in the basin, continuous sedimentation began in the middle

-&lt;sup>1 Ingersoll, R. V. and P. E. Rumelhart.
+Ingersoll, R. V. and P. E. Rumelhart.
 1999.
 Three-stage basin evolution of the Los Angeles basin, southern California.
 Geology 27: 593-596.

-&lt;sup>2 Critelli, S. P. Rumelhart, and R. Ingersoll, 1995.
+2 Critelli, S. P. Rumelhart, and R. Ingersoll, 1995.
 Petrofacies and provenance of the Puente Formation (middle to upper Miocene), Los Angeles Basin, southern California: implications for rapid uplift and accumulation rates.
 Journal of Sedimentary Research A65: 656-667.